sumayya6652/buddystudy/README.md

 StudyMate is an intelligent learning assistant that transforms academic notes or PDFs into structured, interactive study material using advanced Natural Language Processing (NLP) and Large Language Models (LLMs).

-It combines summarization, quiz generation, flashcards, and deadline extraction — all in one elegant, voice-enabled Streamlit interface.
+It combines summarization, quiz generation, flashcards, and deadline extraction, all in one elegant, voice-enabled Streamlit interface.

 🚀 Features
 Feature	Description